Operations with tasks

 Copy to the clipboard

-To copy a necessary task to the clipboard without its further pasting, pass just the ID of the task to the copyTask() method:
+To copy a task to the clipboard without pasting it, pass the task id to the copyTask() method:

 list.copyTask({